top of page

 GNC Engineer @ Turion Space

 At Turion Space, we’re pushing the boundaries of space technology, particularly with our work on space situational awareness and orbital debris mitigation.
-As a Guidance, Navigation, and Control (GNC) Engineer, I've led the GNC developments and operational success of our first satellite Droid.001, and the in-development Droid.002 (launching Q1 2025).
+As a Guidance, Navigation, and Control (GNC) Engineer, I've developed the GNC systems and ensured the operational success of our first satellite Droid.001, and the in-development Droid.002 (launching Q1 2025).
 This post provides a brief look at my contributions to spacecraft missions, focusing on significant moments, launch experiences, and my role in pushing the boundaries of space exploration.

 Cleanroom Image with Droid.001